 Besides merit aid available to transfer students, understand how your current financial aid will be affected by a move.
 Use the Common Data Set and call the financial aid office to find answers to your questions about aid at a new school.

-- Loss of state and institutional aid: Your current school will no longer provide financial aid awards for attendance at your new college.
+- Loss of state and institutional aid: Your current school will no longer provide financial aid for attendance at your new college.
 If you change states, you will not receive funds from the state of your previous college; if you stay in the same state, you may receive fewer state funds based on timing and funding availability.

-- Student loan repayment timeline: Contact your student loan lender about your plans to leave one school and re-enroll in another.
+- Student loan repayment timeline: Contact your student loan servicer about your plans to leave one school and re-enroll in another.
 If you are re-enrolling immediately at least half time, you will likely be eligible for deferment on your student loan payments; otherwise, you may need to start repaying previously disbursed loans within six months.

 - Other financial considerations.
-If you currently attend school as in-state student but plan to transfer to an out-of-state college, your tuition costs may increase dramatically.
+If you currently attend school as an in-state student but plan to transfer to an out-of-state college, your tuition costs may increase dramatically.
 In addition, if the transfer of credits or changing programs results in taking longer to graduate, you will incur additional costs before graduation.

 Get a good start.

 Once you have finalized your transfer choice, continue to connect with other transfer students at orientation sessions specifically for transfer students.
 Get involved in activities and talk to classmates in your upper-level courses to meet more people with interests similar to yours.
 Find an on-campus job to meet people and earn extra money.
-Get to the career center right away to be sure you're ready to take on internships and find a job after graduation.
+Work with the career center right away to be sure you're ready to take on internships and find a job after graduation.